stoermerj/CVR_Rechner/README.md

 # CVR_Rechner

-A quick Calculator that pulls Google Analytics data out of an .xls file which can then be quickly analyzed in one excel-sheet!
+A quick Calculator that pulls E-Commerce Funnel Google Analytics data out of different .xls files that can then be quickly analyzed in one excel-sheet!